How to Set Up Oculus Proxies on Ubuntu

 Setting Up Proxies on Ubuntu

-Launch the terminal on your Ubuntu system.
-You can press Ctrl+Alt+T to open it quickly.
+1. Launch the terminal on your Ubuntu system.

 Define the environment variables to route your traffic through Oculus Proxies.